Sheetal Martine Joseph

 My core competencies include creating content multidimensionally through print, online and visual journalism, trends analysis, research and social media marketing.

-Journalism Portfolio
+Journalism/Writing Portfolio

 Articles on PinkNews